 When contact centers analyze 100% of calls, supervisors and training teams ensure that performance evaluations are less subjective, ultimately establishing more trust.

 But on average, contact centers review less than 1% of calls for quality and compliance purposes.
 This means that most contact centers are leaving hundreds, if not thousands, of call recordings untouched.
-That’s where technologies such as Voice AI can help.
-Through the use of speech analytics, Voice AI insights can be used to identify trends to improve compliance, coaching, and quality management across 100% of calls.
+That’s where technologies such as contact center AI can help.
+Through the use of speech analytics, contact center AI insights can be used to identify trends to improve compliance, coaching, and quality management across 100% of calls.

 With a global transition to remote work currently underway, finding a better way to gather insights from calls has never been more important.
 For many contact centers, that starts with enabling keyword search within conversations and using voice insights to do things like set performance benchmarks and standards.